 “Video game parlors?
 I love that name.
 You finish your homework?”

 “Only World Geography.
-I still have English, Algebra and Trig, Biology, and Spanish 3 to finish.”
+I still have everything else to finish.”

-“I have all of those to finish, too.
+“I have a lot to finish, too.
 Tomorrow’s out, so I guess we have to finish everything on Sunday.”

 “Yup.
 Hey, let’s do our Biology and Spanish 3 homework together.
 They’re mostly memorization and working together we’ll have them both down cold.”